 If you’re facing a first-time DUI or repeat-DUI for drunk driving or driving under the influence of marijuana, prescription or non-prescription drugs — having a skilled DUI defense attorney on your side can make a positive difference in the outcome of your case.
 Attorney Phil Weinberg takes pride in keeping up with the ever-changing DUI laws in Washington State for the benefit of his clients.
 Phil has a long-standing history of obtaining excellent results for his DUI clients in King and Snohomish Counties.
 He is known to be a relentless litigator that provides practical and affordable solutions for his clients accused of DUI.

-Call Attorney Phil Weinberg at (425) 355-5300 today for a thorough initial consultation and case evaluation at no cost.
+Call Attorney Phil Weinberg at (425) 355-5300 today for a thorough initial consultation at no cost.